 Students pursuing the Biomedical Studies Major are required to complete a set of courses that enables them to be prepared for application to professional programs, such as medicine, nursing, pharmacy, occupational therapy, dentistry, speech pathology or physiotherapy.
-This major provides a foundational, multidisciplinary knowledge base that is focused on the natural and physical sciences, social sciences, and includes population health and research methodology.
-For students interested in other fields requiring extensive biomedical laboratory skills, UNBC also offers a degree in biochemistry and molecular biology (BCMB).
+This major provides a foundational, multidisciplinary knowledge base that is focused on the natural and physical sciences, and social sciences, and includes population health and research methodology.
+Students interested in other fields requiring extensive biomedical laboratory skills may enroll degree in Biochemistry and Molecular Biology (BCMB).